drybalka/personal-website/src/content/blog/control-http-traffic-using-mitmproxy.md

 mitmproxy can monitor, intercept, modify, redirect, and do pretty much anything with http traffic going to and from your application.
 This allows you to effectively mock the external (internet) services and isolate the code you work with much in the same way as mock classes allow you to isolate functionality in the unit tests.

-Here are a few usecases to illustrate how mitmproxy could be useful in your development work:
+Here are a few use cases to illustrate how mitmproxy could be useful in your development work:

 - Imagine you are searching for a nasty bug in a big-ball-of-mud-like program.
   You may be able to poke it from one end and observe the result on the other, but what happens in between?